dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Automatic Complex Creation.md

 Engine is the interface between React and the interpulse engine.
 Complex is the interface between React and the interpulse models.
+Complex flattens history into a single structure, and would usually treat all history as ejectable.

 DOS should be able to run as a Comlex based application.
 `<Engine>` passes down the raw blockchain to its child.